 Wrap your scrap yarn around two fingers several times, then remove the wrap from your fingers and wrap the yarn perpendicular to the yarn you wrapped first.

 You are trying to form a fat disk.
 Keep turning your disc while you wrap a couple of times to get your disk.

-Rip off a couple chunks of yarn, about 4-5 inches long and wrap your yarn disk, using your needles to secure the roving to your disk.
+Rip off a couple of chunks of yarn, about 4-5 inches long, and wrap your yarn disk, using your needles to secure the roving to your disk.